11 Global Companies in Travel that Take Sustainability Seriously

 The Feynan Ecolodge

 The Feynan Ecolodge was constructed in 2005 by the Royal Society for the Conservation of Nature and was the first sustainable lodge in all of Jordan.
-The lodge is in the Dana Biosphere Reserve, which is one of the most threatened reserves in Jordan.
+The lodge is in the Dana Biosphere Reserve, one of Jordan's most threatened reserves.
 The lodge was created to provide a sustainable alternative to open cast copper mining.
 The lodge stands as a conservation triumph over unsustainable resource mining.

 Sustainability is evident in almost every aspect of the operations of Feynan.
 The Lodge generates 100 percent of its electricity through solar panels mounted on the roof.
 This solar power is also used in its solar heating system for hot water throughout the lodge.
 As Jordan is one of the world’s most water-deficient countries, the Lodge aims to minimize its water usage by sourcing it from a local spring.